skypjack/entt/README.md

 ## Hire me

-If you start using `EnTT` and need help, if you want a new feature and want me to give it the highest priority, or for any other reason, I'm available for hiring.<br/>
+If you start using `EnTT` and need help, if you want a new feature and want me to give it the highest priority, if you have any other reason to contact me: do not hesitate.
+I'm available for hiring.<br/>
 Feel free to take a look at my [profile](https://github.com/skypjack) and contact me by mail.